Diahann Carroll, Oscar-Nominated, Pioneering Actress, Dies

 She also returned to her roots in nightclubs.
 In 2006, she made her first club appearance in New York in four decades, singing at Feinstein's at the Regency.
 Reviewing a return engagement in 2007, a New York Times critic wrote that she sang "Both Sides Now" with "the reflective tone of a woman who has survived many severe storms and remembers every lightning flash and thunderclap."

+"It happened, it's over, it's done.
+A mature person finds a way to let go of that," she told OWN's "Masterclass in an interview a few years ago.
+"They did a lot of wonderful things.
+They lived, gave me everything they possibly could, and they passed on."

-She began her career as a model, but a prize from "Arthur Godfrey's Talent Scouts" TV show led to nightclub engagements.
+She began her career as a model in a segregated industry; she got much of her work due to publications like the black magazine Ebony.
+A prize from "Arthur Godfrey's Talent Scouts" TV show led to nightclub engagements.

 In her 1998 memoir "Diahann," Carroll traced her turbulent romantic life, which included liaisons with Harry Belafonte, Duke Ellington, Miles Davis, Sammy Davis Jr., Sidney Poitier and David Frost.
 She even became engaged to Frost, but the engagement was canceled.